-You can configure the Geotab telematics Device to produce immediate audible feedback in response to excessive driving behaviors such as harsh acceleration, harsh braking, and harsh cornering.
-You can access the driver feedback options from Vehicles on the main menu in MyGeotab.
-Select a vehicle from the list.
-On the Vehicle Edit page, select the Driver Feedback tab.
+As mentioned, you can configure the Geotab telematics Device to produce immediate audible feedback in response to excessive driving behaviors such as harsh acceleration, harsh braking, and harsh cornering.
+You can access the settings from Vehicle Edit > Driver Feedback tab.

 It’s also important to mention that since this is an acceleration and not a force, the vehicle’s mass or size doesn’t matter at all.
 In the harsh driving rules, we specify the vehicle size (passenger car, truck/cube van, and heavy-duty truck) as a suggestion.
 A sports car can safely take a corner faster than a truck.

 For a table of the average g-force exertions for various vehicle classes, see the Geotab Product Guide.